spratmnt/kgc/README.md

 * `tggr`: Applies a scaling on the head embedding.
 Embedding are p-dimensional subspaces of R^n.

 * `tgspdlegr`: Applies a scaling on the head embedding with the mixture model.

+* `tggyrogr`: Applies a translation on the head embedding.
+Embedding are p-dimensional subspaces of R^n.

 In the current version, the only option for the parameter `--metric` is